netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Congestion control (CC) algorithms can also benefit from exact knowledge of a path:

-- When using multiple paths, a CC algorithm can access information as to if and where the paths overlap and some of the properties of the overlapping sections.
+- When using multiple paths, a CC algorithm can access path metadata as to if and where the paths overlap and some of the properties of the overlapping sections.